mihiarc/rpa-landuse-viewer/README.md

 ```

 This script will:
-1. Create a Python virtual environment using UV
+1. Create a Python virtual environment using pip
 2. Install all required dependencies
 3. Set up the package in development mode